cosc-2030-sp-2019/lab-01-BA848/README.md

 STATEMENT OF HELP:
 Assistance from Lane Snively, David Burch

-PROBLEMS: I could not get the output correct, which is the reason I do not have the screenshots

 QUESTION:
 Note that zero has a special use as a fla g here.
 What if the input file contained a four-byte zero?
 Is that a